 Healthcare’s ongoing push towards clinically integrated networks, health information exchanges, and riskier reimbursement models like MACRA continue to drive consolidation trends in the industry as providers seek allies to help shoulder new technical and financial burdens.
 As such, the purchasing power of affiliated facilities stands to reach new heights.

 Group Purchasing Organizations (GPOs) managing the buying needs of healthcare providers are helping hospitals reign in some of that spending by leveraging the collective purchasing power of member facilities to negotiate savings on purchased goods and services.

-According to Definitive Healthcare, 97% of hospitals are affiliated with one or more GPOs.
+According to Definitive Healthcare, 97 percent of hospitals are affiliated with one or more GPOs.
 And research from the Healthcare Supply Chain Association (HSCA) suggests that those GPOs manage about 72 percent of the purchases hospitals make.

 These ten GPOs, ranked by the total number of member hospital beds, represent some of the industry’s broadest buying power.